A uniform rate of convergence for the entropic potentials in the quadratic Euclidean setting: Preliminaries, notation and assumptions

 where $I_d$ is the identity matrix of dimension $d$ and $\preccurlyeq$ denotes the L\"owner order on the set of positive semidefinite matrices. \item The measure $\mu$ satisfies a Poincar\'e inequality: there exists $C_{\mathrm{P}}(\mu) > 0$ such that for any $h\colon \R^d \to \R$ smooth with $\int_{\R^d}h\,d\mu = 0$,

 \item The measure $\mu$ has finite differential entropy:

 \end{enumerate}

-The main consequence of \ref{as:a1} is that we obtain quantitative control on both $\nabla^2\phi_0$ and $\nabla^2\phi_\epsilon$, for every $\epsilon >0$; that is, both $\nabla\phi_0$ and $\nabla\phi_\epsilon$ are Lipschitz and we have explicit control on the value of their Lipschitz constants.
-Caffarelli's contraction theorem \cite{caffarelli00} provides global Lipschitz regularity for the Brenier map $\nabla\phi_0$, which pushes $\mu$ towards $\nu$.
+The main consequence of \ref{as:a1} is that we obtain quantitative control on both $\nabla^2\phi_0$ and $\nabla^2\phi_\epsilon$ for every $\epsilon >0$; that is, both $\nabla\phi_0$ and $\nabla\phi_\epsilon$ are Lipschitz and we have explicit control on the value of their Lipschitz constants.
+The following generalization of Caffarelli's contraction theorem \cite{caffarelli00} provides global Lipschitz regularity for the Brenier map $\nabla\phi_0$, which pushes $\mu$ towards $\nu$.
+The statement that we use here can be found on \cite[Theorem 1]{chewi2023entropic}, for example.